Afriqiyah Airways Flight 771: Response

 During the accident, the aircraft damaged a house on the ground.
 The homeowner, his wife, and their five children escaped unharmed.
 The house and a nearby mosque were scheduled to be demolished as part of the airport expansion plans.

 After hearing the news of the crash, the Dutch government quickly established a crisis team.
 A flight carrying officials from the Ministry of Foreign Affairs and personnel of the Dutch National Forensic Investigation Team would be flown on the next day.
 Netherlands gendarmerie, Royal Marechaussee, were also deployed to the crash site.
 The first body of a non-Libyan passenger was repatriated to the Netherlands on 27 May 2010.
 On 15 June, all of the bodies had been identified and repatriated to their respective countries.
 Libyan authorities then began clearing the accident site on 21 June.

 Afriqiyah Airways issued a statement saying that relatives of the victims who wished to visit Libya would be transported and accommodated at Afriqiyah's expense.
 The Libyan authorities relaxed certain passport restrictions and guaranteed the granting of visas.
 By 15 May 2010 the airline opened the Family Assistance Centre in a hotel in Tripoli to care for family members and relatives of crash victims who were visiting Libya.
 The executive team of Afriqiyah, including the CEO and the chairperson of the board, met family members at the hotel.
-Some family members wanted to visit the crash site; they traveled to the site and placed flowers there.
+Some family members wanted to visit the crash site; they travelled to the site and placed flowers there.

 Queen Beatrix of the Netherlands expressed her shock at hearing the news.
 The President of South Africa, Jacob Zuma, also offered his condolences.
 A national mourning was declared and flags were flown at half mast.
 As the crash happened during the campaigning season for the parliamentary elections, all events related to campaigning were suspended.

-Dutch Interior Ministry announced that a website dedicated for the families had been established, stating that the purpose of the website was to provide additional legal and moral support to the relatives.
+The Dutch Interior Ministry announced that a dedicated website for the families had been established, stating that the purpose of the website was to provide additional legal and moral support to the relatives.
 Relatives could receive approximately 20,000 euros in advance as preliminary compensation, which would be provided by Afriqiyah Airlines.

 On 30 June, a national commemoration was held in Dr. Anton Philips Hall in The Hague.
 The service was attended by relatives of the victims, government officials and members of the Dutch Royal Family, including Queen Beatrix.
 Concerts and poem readings were conducted while victims' names were read out one by one.
 The memorial was televised on live TV.
 A national minute of silence was also observed during the service.
 The then-Prime Minister of the Netherlands, Jan Peter Balkenende, expressed his deepest sympathy to the families, later thanking the Libyan authorities for their good cooperation.